J Hotel Shanghai Tower: World's highest hotel opens in China - KESQ

 Aside from impressive bragging rights, what is the hotel actually like?
 The J has 165 rooms, of which 34 are suites.
 There’s 24/7 personal butler service, an indoor swimming pool, toiletries by Hermes and Diptyque, magnolia petal-shaped bathtubs, a luxe spa with a focus on Reiki treatments and full Chinese tea sets in every room.

-The hotel has four suites, with the most expensive being the 380 square meter Shanghai Suite.
+The hotel has four suite types, with the most expensive being the 380 square meter Shanghai Suite.
 Besides the bedroom, this suite includes a parlor, study, kitchen, physiotherapy area and a room just for getting dressed.
 (The hotel did not reply to CNN Travel’s request for a price.)

 The least expensive room goes for 3,601 RMB (about $557) per night, while the J Suite — one notch less posh han the Shanghai Suite — costs 67,628 RMB per night (about $10,467).